sigtm/sketch-style-libraries/README.md

 # Sketch Style Libraries

-A lightweight plugin that lets you pull layer & text styles from a Sketch Library, so your project is always in sync.
+A lightweight plugin that lets you sync layer & text styles with a Sketch Library, so your project is always in sync.

 👌 Keep your whole design system in your library, and not just the symbols